LartTyler/gbemu-react/src/Emulator/Cpu/README.md

 - **NZ** if the **Zero (Z)** flag is not set.
 - **C** if the **Carry (C)** flag is set.
 - **NC** if the **Carry (C)** flag is not set.

+Additionally, as a side-effect of this instruction, a 16-bit value is popped off the stack, incrementing `SP` by 2 (if `cc` evaluated to true).

 #### Flags
 No flags are modified.